Charlotte of Schaumburg-Lippe: Queen of Württemberg

 Her support of the Malerinnenverein connects to her interest in art and culture.
 Together with her husband she was active in the country's cultural life and often went to the theatre and the opera.

 After the November Revolution of 1918 and the abolition of the monarchy, Wilhelm II agreed with the State of Württemberg for himself and his wife an annual income and right of residence for life in Schloss Bebenhausen, where after Wilhelm's death in 1921, Charlotte led a secluded life, under the title of Duchess of Württemberg (Herzogin zu Württemberg), for another quarter of a century.
 In 1944 she suffered a stroke which forced her for the last years of her life to use a wheelchair.

+Death

 Queen Charlotte died at Bebenhausen on 16 July 1946 aged 82.
-She was not only the last Queen of Württemberg but the last surviving queen of any German state: the Queen of Bavaria had died in 1919, and the Queen of Prussia in 1921.
+She was not only the last Queen of Württemberg but the last surviving queen of any German state: the last King of Saxony was divorced at the time of his abdication, the Queen of Bavaria had died in 1919, and the Queen of Prussia in 1921.
 She was buried, almost unnoticed, on 23 July 1946, in the Alter Friedhof in Ludwigsburg next to her husband.